edsonirvana/scala_converter/README.md

 # scala_converter
-How to Converter unixtimestamp to timestamp:
+How to Converter unixtimestamp to timestamp with Scala:

 unixtimestamp count time since 1900 until today, second by second